evkx/evkx.github.io/content/models/cadillac/lyriq/LYRIQ_RWD/_index.md

 ## Performance

-The Cadillac LYRIQ RWD has a maximum power of 255KW (347hp).
-The total torque is 450nm.
+The Cadillac LYRIQ RWD has a maximum power of 255 KW (347 hp/342 bhp).
+The total torque is 450 nm (332 ft-lb).
 It performs the 0-100km/h sprint (0-62mph) in 5,7 seconds.

 ## Battery, range, and charging